 Until recently, I never knew about the Waffle House Index.
 It's a phrase coined by the Federal Emergency Management Agency (FEMA), which uses the Waffle House chain as an informal indication of which areas have been hardest hit by a natural disaster.

 It may sound silly, but it makes sense.
 FEMA Administrator Craig Fugate famously said after the 2011 Joplin tornado: "If you get there and the Waffle House is closed?
 That’s really bad.
 That’s where you go to work."

 The Waffle House has made it a policy to be open for emergency workers and customers to get food when there’s nowhere else to turn.
-Management created a post-disaster business strategy after Hurricane Katrina destroyed seven of its restaurants and temporarily shut down 100 others.
+Company managers created a post-disaster business strategy after Hurricane Katrina destroyed seven of its restaurants and temporarily shut down 100 others.

-The company decided to beef up its crisis-management processes.
-Senior executives developed a manual for opening after a disaster, bulked up on portable generators, bought a mobile command center and gave employees key fobs with emergency contacts.
+The company also decided to beef up its crisis-management processes.
+Senior executives developed a manual for how to open after a disaster, bulked up on portable generators, bought a mobile command center and gave employees key fobs with emergency contacts.

 They have a specific plan for hurricanes that “explains how to reopen a restaurant and what to serve if there is gas but no electricity, or a generator but no ice.
 An important element is limiting the menu so the company's supply chain can focus on keeping certain items stocked and chilled or frozen.”

-These efforts certainly cost the company more than the profits made from being open during the emergency, but the company says it “more about marketing and building goodwill than profits.”
+These efforts certainly cost the company more than the profits made from being open during the emergency, but the company says the idea is “more about marketing and building goodwill than profits.”

-It would be more profitable for a Waffle House in a disaster-hit area that has no power to close its doors until all conditions were favorable.
-Management has decided to put people over profit in this case, and that is something worth applauding.
+Think about it: It would be more profitable for a Waffle House in a disaster-hit area with no power to simply close its doors until conditions were favorable.
+Management has decided to put people over profit in this case, and that's something worth applauding.